Integrative Thanatology:

 Why the buffalo?

 The buffalo is more than a symbol—it’s a representation of how we approach this work.
-Rooted in the American landscape and imagination, the buffalo embodies survival, resilience, and belonging.
+Rooted in the North American landscape and imagination, the buffalo embodies survival, resilience, and belonging.
 Unlike other animals, buffalo walk straight into oncoming storms rather than circling around them.
 This is a powerful mirror of the choice our students make: to move through the study of death, dying, grief, and loss instead of avoiding it.
 The buffalo is also a sacred figure across many traditions, a source of wisdom and sustenance, reminding us that this work belongs to a lineage of endurance, community, and reverence.